wolfather/wolfather/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Reactjs/React Native, Angular10+ and Nodejs applications
+- 🔭 I’m currently working on Reactjs/React Native, Angular10+, and Nodejs applications
-- 🌱 I’m currently learning GO (❤ excelent language ❤) and 🧪 Electron
+- 🌱 I’m currently learning GO (❤ excellent language ❤) and 🧪 Electron
 - 👯 I'm looking to collaborate on Javascript/Typescript or Go projects
-- 🤔 I’m looking for help with juniors and mids developer's career mentoring
+- 🤔 I’m looking to help with juniors and mids developer's career mentoring
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am left hand